-- 10. The Isle of Wight Scheme for Financing Schools was last reviewed at the March 2021 Schools Forum following some mandated updates communicated by the DfE in 2021 and various very minor housekeeping changes. - 11.
-Since that DfE communication, there have been no further mandated requirements within local schemes.
-At this stage, no changes are proposed to the current local scheme and it is recommended that the existing April 2021 scheme remain in place until further changes are required. - 12.
-There is potential for a DfE update on requirements during the summer of 2022 in relation to operating leases, and if this happens consideration of an in-year update to the scheme will take place depending on DfE mandatory instruction.
+- 10. The Isle of Wight Scheme for Financing Schools was last reviewed at the March 2022 Schools Forum.
+There were no mandated changes at that point. - 11.
+Since then, DfE have not communicated further mandated requirements.
+There was one minor housekeeping change of the removal of reference to Salix Scheme (section 3.6.4) as it's now closed, which will be reflected in 2023 version.
+No further changes are proposed to the current Isle of Wight Scheme for Financing Schools. - 12.
+There is potential for a DfE update on requirements during 2023/24 financial year and if this happens consideration of an in-year update to the scheme will take place depending on DfE mandatory instruction.